Beatallica, "Sgt. Hetfield's Motorbreath Pub Band" Album Review

 Obviously it helps to have a working knowledge of both the Metallica catalog and the Beatles' oeuvre in order to truly "get" Beatallica.
 The first thing that most listeners will notice is that vocalist Jaymz Lennfield’s impression of James Hetfield is hilariously dead-on, right down to the trademark "Yeeeaaa-aaaah's" and "whoooaaa-oh's!"
 When Beatallica’s songs first started making the file-sharing rounds in the early 2000s, his imitation was so convincing that some listeners actually thought they were tapes of the real Metallica guys goofing around!

-Jaymz's three cohorts – guitarist Grg Hammettson, bassist Kliff McBurtney and and drummer Ringo Larz are no slouches on their respective instruments, either.
+Jaymz's three cohorts – guitarist Grg Hammettson, bassist Kliff McBurtney and drummer Ringo Larz are no slouches on their respective instruments, either.
 This is a tight, well oiled, and yes, extremely HEAVY machine.
 Most of the time, when you hear a group described as a “joke band” or a “parody act,” they turn out to be a half-assed musical package, but Beatallica are the real deal.
-These guys can play like muthafuggas and their songs show a deep knowledge and respect for the material of both bands, which only increases my admiration.
-I bet if they really wanted to, these guys could probably bash out a pretty bad-ass album of original old-school thrash tunes, but hey, if they'd rather drink beer, dress up in funny costumes, and blast out bad-ass ditties with titles like "And Justice For All My Loving" and "Leper Madonna," I'm all for it.
+These guys can play like muthafuggas and their songs show a deep knowledge and reverence for the material of both bands, which only increases my admiration.
+I bet if they really wanted to, these guys could bash out a pretty bad-ass album of original old-school thrash metal tunes, but hey, if they'd rather drink beer, dress up in funny costumes, and blast out bad-ass ditties with titles like "And Justice For All My Loving" and "Leper Madonna," I'm all for it.